 Best treatments for Female pattern hair loss

-Unlike male pattern hair loss, female pattern alopecia cannot be reversed with hair transplants, options such as minoxidil and PRP therapy are more effective in the treatment of female androgenic alopecia than they are on male androgenic alopecia.
+Unlike male pattern hair loss, female pattern alopecia cannot be reversed with hair transplants in Turkey, options such as minoxidil and PRP therapy are more effective in the treatment of female androgenic alopecia than they are on male androgenic alopecia.

 Hair loss has baffled humanity for centuries and put the knowledge of several profound civilizations to the test.
 Many historical characters have struggled with hair, great men have died bald despite going to exaggerated extents to stop it.
 Although baldness surpassed natural selection and has managed to keep its traits relavent within the global gene pool, owing greatly to its cunning characteristics, fortunately there are ways to deal with the condition that efficiently reverse its physiological symptoms that are neither gruesome nor dramatic.